International Studies Statement of Purpose

 - contending ideologies of power, leadership, and identity

-Within our major requirements, study abroad provides further opportunity to synthesize global and local issues, immersing students in a non-native place and the dynamics of cross-cultural encounter.
-Advanced language study develops fluency.
-Finally, our major develops scholarly depth through its five-course disciplinary focus, which familiarizes students with the literature, debates, and methods a discipline of their choice offers for studying international issues.
+Within our major requirements, study abroad provides further opportunity to synthesize global and local issues, immersing students in a non-native place and the dynamics of cross-cultural encounter, and advanced language study develops cross-cultural and linguistic fluency.
+Finally, students develop scholarly depth through a five-course focus, familiarizing themselves with the literature, debates, and methods a discipline of their choice offers for studying international issues.

-Through this integrative approach, we seek to equip International Studies majors with the knowledge and skills necessary to both critically analyze and constructively engage with our complex contemporary world.
+Through this integrative approach, International Studies majors are equipped to work constructively on issues in our complex contemporary world.